toolsdark/emailspooferbot/README.md

     ```

-2. Usage:
+2. Usage:  #It is just a format to use my service contact @toolsdark via telegram!

     ```python
-    #It is just a format to use my service contact @toolsdark via telegram!
-import emailsender_bot

-# Create an EmailSender instance
-sender = emailsender_bot.EmailSender(provider='smtp', apiKey='API_KEY')

-# Compose and send an email
 email = emailsender_bot.Email(to='recipient@example.com', subject='Hello, World!', text='This is a test email sent from EmailSender Bot.') sender.send_email(email)
     ```

 3. **Documentation:**